izzitech/SlippingCards/README.md

 Study smarter with cards.
 Write a concept on one side and the explanation on the other, then slip it.

-You can host this on your own server or just use it on cards.izzitech.com.ar
+You can host this on your own server or [just use it here.](cards.izzitech.com.ar)

 ![](readme-img/show.gif)